ARTFL-Project/text-pair/README.md

 Then you can start editing this file.
 Note that all parameters have comments explaining their role.

 While most values are reasonable defaults and don't require any edits, here are the most important settings you will want to checkout:

+#### In the FILE_PATHS section
+This is where you should define the paths for your source and target files.
+Note that if you define no target, files from source will be compared to one another.
+In this case, files will be compared only when the source file is older or of the same year as the target file.
+This is to avoid considering a source a document which was written after the target.
+To leverage a PhiloLogic database to extract text and relevant metadata, point to the directory of the PhiloLogic DB used.
+You should then use the `--is_philo_db` flag.

 #### In the TEI Parsing section